 - Cultural competency training for healthcare professionals who work with Arab Americans

 - Breast cancer support services, facilitated by an Arabic-speaking clinical psychologist

 AMBER collaborates with a variety of religious institutions and community-based organizations, including the Arab American Association of New York, Arab American Family Support Center, and Arab American Friendship Center.

-The Arab Health Initiative is conducting a study aimed at increasing colorectal cancer screening among Arab Americans.
-In another study, we are characterizing differences in how Arab immigrants and their daughters seek health information.
+The Arab Health Initiative is conducting a study in partnership with Wayne State University, Michigan to understand barriers to colorectal cancer screening among Arab Americans.
+AMBER is evaluating the impact of a culturally-tailored education and support program for Arab American women with breast cancer.
 We are also collaborating with Ain Shams University Hospital, in Cairo, Egypt, to assess the needs of women with breast cancer to help them complete their treatment.